(This article was published in Homeopathy Links, an international journal from Europe, Sept 2011.)

 Homeopathy is not just ‘single dose’ therapy:

-Sticking to the idea of a single remedy and single-dose could even lead to criminal intransigence.
+Sticking to the idea of a single remedy and single dose could even lead to criminal intransigence.

-Homeopathy is not dream-based treatment:
+Homeopathy is not a dream-based treatment:

-Some teachings have led to creating a cloud of delusion amongst some homeopaths, which believe that the practice of homeopathy can be based on the understanding of a patient’s dreams.
+Some teachings have led to creating a cloud of delusion amongst some homeopaths, who believe that the practice of homeopathy can be based on the understanding of a patient’s dreams.
 The study of dreams is one of the twenty-odd parameters in homeopathy; one of the most unreliable, indeed.
 Its importance should not be overemphasized.

 Most treatments do not lead to suppression: